 If you want to look inside – and laugh – look at the first six minutes of this clip of Mr. Bean in Le Train Bleu.(The YouTube video may not work in all countries.)

 The “Bonjour RATP” app does much more than simply allow you to buy tickets.
 It is an excellent way to find the best way to get from A to B in Paris.
 Not only does it tell you which Métro line to take, it tells you whether to get on at the front or rear of the train so you’ll be close to the exit you’ll want to take.
 And it tells you the number of the exit in the station that is closest to your destination.
+(You can switch it to English, if necessary.)

 Below is a screen shot (broken in two) of Bonjour RATP.
 The imaginary trip used as an example is to Champs de Mars from Port de l’Arsenal (our home in Paris).
-Traveling from the Quai de la Rapée station (the one closest to Aleau), follow the signs for ‘Direction Place d’Italie.’
+Traveling from the Quai de la Rapée station (the one closest to Aleau) on Line 5, follow the signs for ‘Direction Place d’Italie.’
 Sit in the front of the train and get off at Gare d’Austerlitz and transfer to the Number 10 train ‘Direction Boulogne Pont de Saint-Cloud.’
 Sit in the rear of the train for 11 stops and get off at La Motte-Picquet-Grenell.
 In the station, look for signs for Exit 5 – the one closest to Champs de Mars.
 The app works great.

 One caveat about the Métro and RER.
 Be wary of pickpockets.
 I’ve never experienced a problem but I have heard it happens.
 Hang on tight to valuables.
 Don’t leave anything in an easy-to-reach outside pocket.
+As will be pointed out later on, dressing like a tourist will make you more vulnerable.
+There is a link further on with tips on what not to wear.

 Watch out for “Do Not Enter” signs – the red circle with a white line.
 They can be hard to see.